iterative/dvc.org/content/blog/2021-04-30-april-21-community-gems.md

 Generally, there are two ways solve this issue:

 - ENV vars
-- setup some options in the `--global, --system` DVC config
+- Setup some options in the `--global, --system` DVC config

-Once they removed some old remotes (with the same name) from their project repo and tried to pull from the data registry using `AZURE_STORAGE_CONNECTION_STRING` and `AZURE_STORAGE_CONTAINER_NAME`, it worked!
+If you remove the old remotes (with the same name) from your project repo and try to pull from the data registry using `AZURE_STORAGE_CONNECTION_STRING` and `AZURE_STORAGE_CONTAINER_NAME`, it should work!

 ### [Is there any way to ensure that `dvc import` uses the cache from the config file?](https://discord.com/channels/485586884165107732/563406153334128681/827574712825413672)